 ~ The Chopped Salad That Dreams Are Made Of (it really is!!)

-And now let’s get to Kim’s Springtime Lemon-Berry Muffins recipe.
+And now let’s get to Kim’s gluten-free Lemon-Berry Muffins recipe.

 Kim says: “These muffins have the perfect hint of spring with the pairing of the citrus and the berries.
 They are also a great addition to an Easter brunch.
 They are light and moist and packed with healthy ingredients that will not give that blood sugar spike that many baked goods can give.”